DHTMLX/gantt-docs/data/desktop/formatters_ext.md

 {{editor	https://snippet.dhtmlx.com/gcvw2a6c		Custom duration and link formatters}}

-### Using different plural values in the formatters
+## Custom rules for plural forms

-The configuration of the default [Duration Formatter](desktop/formatters_ext.md#durationformatter) allows using just one form for multiple values.
+The configuration of the default [Duration Formatter](desktop/formatters_ext.md#durationformatter) allows using just one form for the plural form of a noun, since in English the plural form is made by adding a suffix or changing the noun itself.

+In other languages a word can have several variants of the plural form.
+Besides, there can be different rules for the usage of different plural forms.
-However, you can use a custom formatter and specify rules for your language.
+You can use a custom formatter and specify the rules for your language.
 The example below shows how you can apply the necessary rules in a custom formatter for the
 Japanese language:

 {{editor	https://snippet.dhtmlx.com/jyvsiqop		Custom duration formatter with different plural values for Japanese locale}}